Course Outline

 Details of early feedback on progress

-You will receive early formative feedback through your written Task 1a 'Reflection Exercise' from your tutor in the week 3 workshop.
+You will receive early formative feedback through your written Task 1a 'Reflection Exercise' from your tutor in week 3.

 Assessment tasks